Maurice Buckley (RNZAF officer): First World War

 On 3 August 1914, Buckley volunteered for the Canterbury Mounted Rifles, a unit of the New Zealand Expeditionary Force being raised for service in the First World War.
 However, he was ineligible to serve overseas, being a year younger than the minimum age requirement of 20.
 In late 1915, he decided to join the Royal Naval Air Service (RNAS) and departed New Zealand for the United Kingdom early the following year.
 He commenced his flying training at Eastbourne in July and by the end of 1916 had gained his wings.
 He served with the RNAS in the Eastern Mediterranean for much of 1917, flying bombing sorties against the Turkish forces.
-He became ill with malaria part way through the year but recovered and subsequently flew on the Bulgarian front.
+He became ill with malaria partway through the year but recovered and subsequently flew on the Bulgarian front.

 By the end of 1917 Buckley's health was in decline and he was medically repatriated to New Zealand early the following year to recover.
-He returned to the United Kingdom in mid-1918 and, having being promoted to captain in what was now the Royal Air Force (RAF), was posted as an instructor at Great Yarmouth.
+He returned to the United Kingdom in mid-1918 and, having been promoted to captain in what was now the Royal Air Force (RAF), was posted as an instructor at Great Yarmouth.
 He was discharged from the RAF in May 1920.

 Interwar period

 Buckley returned to New Zealand where he found employment as a pilot with the Timaru-based New Zealand Air Transport Company.
 He later worked for the Canterbury Aviation Company and made the first aeroplane flight to Stewart Island, flying a de Havilland there in 1921.
-He also landed a Avro 504K biplane at Golden Bay, near Nelson, becoming the first pilot to do so.
+He also landed an Avro 504K biplane at Golden Bay, near Nelson, becoming the first pilot to do so.
 In December, having stunted an aircraft at low level over Timaru and deemed a danger to the public, he was fined 20 shillings.
 A charge of trick flying, the first time this was raised in New Zealand, was dismissed.

 In 1923 Buckley joined the New Zealand Territorial Air Force; he was one of the first 72 officers to join.
 The next year he formed his own airline, Arrow Aviation.
 In July 1926 he commenced a full-time career in the military when he joined the New Zealand Permanent Air Force, the predecessor to the Royal New Zealand Air Force (RNZAF).
 He served as a flying instructor at Wigram Aerodrome and commanded the air base there for a time in 1929 in the absence of its regular commander overseas.
 By this time he was married to Lykke Smidt, the wedding having taken place at Palmerston North late the previous year.
 In 1931 he was assigned to No. 2 (Bomber) Squadron as its adjutant and later commanded the airbase at Hobsonville.
 He was appointed a Member of the Order of the British Empire in the 1935 Birthday Honours.
 This was in recognition of his services with the military over the previous several years.